Yaolab-fantastic/CAMM/README.md

 # STMM: Sample-aware Trustworthy Multi-View Multi-Modal Fusion for Diagnosis of Brain Disorders with Imaging Transcriptomics

+## Code and Data Availability

+The source code related to this paper will be made publicly available upon acceptance.
+At this stage, we have provided the preprocessed example data, pretrained model, and the method for single-sample network construction to facilitate understanding and reproducibility.
+If you have any questions or require further information, please feel free to contact us at haoran.luo@polyu.edu.hk.

 ## Requirements

 - Python 3.6